 In addition to our services for patients, we also offer consultation to hospitals and trauma centers looking to provide trauma informed mental health resources to patients.

 Dr. Ruggiero is Professor and Director of TRRP.
 He is a Licensed Clinical Psychologist and oversees research operations.
 Dr. Ruggiero’s research centers on the development, testing, and implementation of technology-enhanced interventions.
 Most of his early research focused on brief, web-based self-help interventions.
 Over time, this work evolved into the use and evaluation of technology-based stepped care approaches for victims of disaster and serious injury.

 Dr. Davidson is Associate Professor and Co-Director of TRRP.
 She is a Licensed Clinical Psychologist and oversees all clinical and research operations.
 Dr. Davidson’s research has focused on addressing mental health care disparities by maximizing reach and receipt of evidence-based behavioral interventions and treatments among traumatic stress and other vulnerable populations through the development, evaluation, and dissemination of innovative, technology-based resources and clinical models of care.

 Associate Director of Child and Family Services

-Ms. Mack is a program coordinator with TRRP.
-She supports daily operations including screening, treatment, coordinating patient care, and research initiatives.
+Ms. Sebald is a program coordinator with TRRP.
+She supports daily operations including patient education and screening, coordinating patient care, and research initiatives.